nih-cfde/c2m2/draft-C2M2_specification/README.md

 ### Association tables: inter-entity linkages

+C2M2 **association tables** codify relationships between specific entities of different types: in database terms, they spell out relationships between particular rows across different tables.

    * `file_describes_subject`

-C2M2 **association tables** codify relationships between specific entities of different types: in database terms, they spell out relationships between particular rows across different tables.
 Each row in the C2M2 `file_describes_subject` association table consists of two identifiers, used as foreign keys: one for a `file` record (a row in the `file` table describing one particular file), and one for a `subject` record (a row in the `subject` table describing one particular subject or source organism).
-Since C2M2 identifiers each have two parts -- `id_namespace` and `local_id` -- this gives a total of four fields for this table (all fields are required):
+Since C2M2 identifiers each have two parts -- `id_namespace` and `local_id` --
+this gives a total of four fields for this table:

 |`file_id_namespace` | `file_local_id` | `subject_id_namespace` | `subject_local_id` |